Click on the above pictures for more photos of each puppy. Scroll down on their individual pages for the most recent photos.

-And, of course, the puppies continue to be socialized with life in busy household.
-They are constantly hearing the noises of the house - the washer, the baby crying, the radio, the blender, people talking, and on & on.
-They are experiencing the hands of little children that don't always know exactly how to hold puppy.
+To close this week, I'll include some photos with the children and the puppies.
+As you can see, these puppies are well socialized with children!
+Children (and all the noise they make) are simply a part of their lives.
 As I've watched my children interact with puppies over the years, I've decided there is a balance when allowing young children to play with puppies.
 On one hand, the child needs to learn to be gentle, and, on the other hand, the puppy needs to learn how to tolerate hands that don't always know the best way to hold them.
 We have to be constantly monitoring our children as they handle the puppies.
 As I think back, when we had our first litter of puppies here at Russell Homestead in 2014, AJ was 4 years old.
 At age 4, we could not trust him to be alone with the puppies.
-Now, at almost 7, he has earned our trust to play with them independently along with CJ, age "almost" 7.
+Now, at 8 years old, he has earned our trust to play with them independently along with CJ, age "almost" 7.
 They both do a wonderful job of handling the puppies and giving them lots of snuggle time.

 Vanessa from Russell Homestead.
 Follower of the Lord Jesus, wife of my knight in shining armor, mother of 5 wonderful children, and joint-keeper of the Russell homestead.
 Thanks for stopping by!